 Exploring this ratio, setting a target ratio for your company, is an important first step towards Quality Intelligence Maturity.
-Manufacturers who haven’t got around to this probably belong to the Ad hoc & isolated group that effectively have a cost ratio imposed upon them.
+Manufacturers who haven’t got around to this probably belong to the Ad hoc & isolated group that effectively has a cost ratio imposed upon them.
 As they lack the tools and processes to prevent deviations, these manufacturers spend most of their time correcting them.
-They didn’t chose it (and they may not know it), but for Level 1 Quality teams, 80% of total costs tend to be corrective, and just 20% corrective.
+They didn’t choose it (and they may not know it), but for Level 1 Quality teams, 80% of total costs tend to be corrective, and just 20% corrective.

 We urge all manufacturers, great and small, to self-assess their Quality Intelligence.
-In our white paper How Mature is your Quality Management? we discuss the stages and key attributes in more detail; our three blogs served as an introduction - or a distraction, if you will.
+In our whitepaper How Mature is your Quality Management? we discuss the stages and key attributes in more detail; our three blogs served as an introduction - or a distraction if you will.
 Because the important thing is to distribute the survey, encourage co-workers to reflect on Quality, and absorb the results.

 What next steps you need to take in the light of your findings will be the subject of our next blog.

 Do you want to know how mature your Quality processes are, download our white paper Quality Intelligence Maturity Model.